IBM/wc-devops-utilities/doc/End2EndUsage_PrepareInfrastructure.md

         curl --header "X-Vault-Token: $vault_token" --request POST --data "$data" http://VaultIPAddres:8200/v1/selfserve_production_pki/roles/generate-cert
    ```

-3. Nexus ( This is not mandatory, it you don't want to manage the customization package with it )
+3. Nexus ( This is not mandatory, if you don't want to manage the customization package with it )

    IF you plan to use Nexus to manage customization package.
 Here is sample about how to organize package under 'release' repository